Emaasit/blogdown-site/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Transportation Engineering" institution = "University of Nevada Las Vegas" year = 2017
+  course = "PhD in Transportation Engineering, expected December" institution = "University of Nevada Las Vegas" year = 2017